Malibu is a great place for an all-day or half-day date when you want to get away from it all without straying too far from the Los Angeles area.

 Just before you hit Pepperdine when going up PCH is the Malibu Country Mart, a large outdoor mall consisting of restaurants and upscale shops.

-The east side has a minimall layout with a parking lot in the middle and stores along the sides.
-For a real meal, check out Broad Street Oyster Co. or have brunch at Marmalade Cafe.
+The east side has a mini-mall layout with a parking lot in the middle and stores along the sides.
+For a real meal, check out Broad Street Oyster Co, famous for its acclaimed lobster roll.
+Or have brunch at Marmalade Cafe.

 Not officially part of the Malibu Country Mart, but directly behind it is a newer mall anchored by Whole Foods.
 This has a cool outdoor vibe with plant walls and gardens.
 Notable here is Blue Bottle Coffee.

 I wouldn’t make a trip to Malibu just to visit the Malibu Country Mart, but it’s a fine stop if you’re already in the area for a hike, beach trip, or just a scenic drive.
-Note that parking can be a little difficult in the middle of a weekend day.
+Note that parking can be difficult on the weekends.
 If there’s no parking, continue back to the Whole Foods area where you should find some spots.

 Summary